-During the year ended June 30, 2006, tax and accounting services were provided to the Foundation from a firm, a principal of which is also a Director of the Foundation.
-The Foundation incurred expenses of \$179,335 for these services.
+During the years ended June 30, 2007 and 2006, the Foundation purchased tax and accounting services from a firm, a principal of which is also a Director of the Foundation.
+The Foundation paid expenses of \$43,480 and \$179,335, respectively, for these services.
 In addition, investment management and facility services were contributed by a firm, as discussed in Note 2, a principal of which is also an Officer of the Foundation.